hmcts/rule-sets/ReadMe.md

 ## What This Does

 - Reads a list of repositories from `production-repos.json`
-- Creates rule sets on the repositories read from the JSON file, applying standardisation across all repositories.
+- Creates a ruleset at the organisation level, this applies standardisation across all repositories.
-- Creates custom properties to tag and categorize repositories, such as marking repositories as "in production."
+- Creates custom properties for repositories, such as marking repositories as "is_production."
-- Processes repositories in batches to manage API rate limits.

 ## Maintenance